IBM/materials/README.md

 ## Collaboration and Community

 We strongly believe in the power of collaboration and community-driven development to propel AI forward.
-As such, we will be releasing our latest open innovations on this IBM GitHub organization page, with model weights available on our Hugging Face organization [HuggingFace Link](https://huggingface.co/ibm/materials.smi-ted).
+As such, we will be releasing our latest open innovations on this IBM GitHub organization page, with model weights available on our HuggingFace organization [HuggingFace Link](https://huggingface.co/ibm/materials.smi-ted).
 We hope that the AI community will find our efforts useful and that our models help advance research and innovation in materials science.

 ## Repository Structure